 This manga about fish is truly a masterpiece in examining the human condition.
 Don't be mistaken by the genres listed here!
 What you'll get is not a gag comedy, but a raw tale of survival in a fish-eat-fish world - and it'll keep you hooked from start to finish.

-Our MC begins with a fiery personality and lofty aspirations which might even suggest he's the second coming of Kamina.
-However, he soon learns that he was only ever a big fish in a small pond.
+Our MC begins with a fiery personality and lofty aspirations which might even suggest he's the second coming of Kamina - despite that he was only ever a big fish in a small pond.
 Together with his school, he struggles against the monsters outside, struggles against the monster within, and even bears the crushing pressure of the world itself.

 Without a doubt the highlight of the manga; the series really starts to reel you in around halfway through.
 Our protagonists dive headfirst into dangerous waters, at first expecting a whale of a time... and almost immediately begin to flounder.
 The theme is simply 'survival of the fittest' mentality and the eternal trawl for utopia; recurring scenarios include fishy havens filled with pond scum.